 The preparation of financial statements in conformity with IFRSs requires the use of certain accounting estimates.
-It also requires directors to exercise judgements in the process of applying accounting estimates.
-Estimates and judgements are continually evaluated and are based on experience and other factors including expectations of future events that are believed to be reasonable under the circumstances.
+It also requires directors to exercise judgements in the process of applying accounting estimates Estimates and judgements are continually evaluated and are based on experience and other factors including expectations of future events that are believed to be reasonable under the circumstances.

-The key judgement relates to the valuation of the underlying investment held by the Company.
-All investments have been classified at fair value through profit or loss, in line with note 3.2(ii) and are measured at fair value.
-Further information on the risks related to the investments is included in note 14.
+The key judgments relates to the valuation of the underlying investment held by the company.
+All investment have been classified at fair value through profit or loss, in line with note 3.2 (ii) and are measured at fair value Further information on the risk related to the investment is included in note 14.

-As discussed in note 4 to these financial statements, at the end of the financial year the Company held an investment in FMG (EU) China Fund which in turn held 58% of its net asset value in APS China A Share Fund ("the underlying asset").
-The latest available audited financial statements for this underlying asset include a provision for capital gains tax which under the tax laws in the People's Republic of China ("PRC"), capital gains made by non-Chinese Resident investors on investments in China A shares may be subject to capital gains tax at a rate which is undefined in the tax laws and which ultimately equates to 18.5% (2012: 25%) of the net asset value of the underlying asset.
+As discussed in note 4 to the financial statements, at the end of the financial year the Company held at investment in FMG (EU) China Fund which in turn held 77% of its net asset value in APS China A Sharn Fund ("the underlying asset").
+The latest available audited financial statements for this underlying asset included a provision for capital gain tax equivalent to 10% of all capital gains accruing to Qualified Foreign Institutional Investor ("QFII").
 It is uncertain whether the local tax authorities in China will seek payment of this capital gains tax in the future or retrospectively.
-As of the date of approval of these financial statements, the ultimate outcome of this uncertainty on the carrying value of the net asset value for FMG (EU) China Fund could not be reliably determined, nor could the indirect effect of this uncertainty on the net asset value of the Company as at the reporting date.
+As of the date of approval of these financial statements the ultimate outcome of this uncertainty on the carrying value of the net asset value for the FMG (EU) China Fund could not be reliably determined, nor could the indirect effect of this uncertainty on the net asset value of the Company as at the reporting date.